crosen188/ibm-containers-interconnect-2017/1-Intro-to-IBM-Containers-and-Docker.md

         Digest: sha256:98d1637b93a1fcc493bb00bb122602036b784e3cde25e8b3cae29abd15275206
         Status: Image is up to date for sdelements/lets-chat:latest

-3. You can verify these images are correct and compatible by running the applications locally.
+3. You can verify that containers can be deployed from these images and are compatible by running the applications locally.
+Use the following "docker run" commands to start the two container instances.
+The output is the unique container identifier and verifies completion of the executed command.

-        Start a Mongo instance:
+        Start a Mongo instance.
+This will deploy a container that is running with the MongoDB inside.
         ```
         $ docker run -d --name lc-mongo mongo
         6ef19c325f6fda8f5c0277337dd797d4e31113daa7da92fbe85fe70557bfcb49
         ```

-        Start a Let's Chat instance:
+        Start a Let's Chat instance.
+This will deploy a container with the Let's Chat application and link this container to the previously deployed MongoDB container.
         ```
         $ docker run -d --name lets-chat --link lc-mongo:mongo -p 8080:8080 sdelements/lets-chat
         4180a983e329947196e317563037bfd0da093ab89add16911de90534c69a7822
         ```

-4. Access the application through your browser.
-Depending on your local configuration, you should be able to use localhost as the hostname, but the most common configuration will be using `docker-machine` and will need to acquire the IP address as below.
+4. Access the Let's Chat application through your browser using the loopback IP address (127.0.0.1).

-           $ docker-machine ip default
-           192.168.99.100

-          In your browser, access http://localhost:8080 or http://192.168.99.100:8080.
+           In your browser, access http://127.0.0.1:8080 or http://localhost:8080 or http://system_ip_here:8080.

 5. You can now stop and remove your local running containers.